You & AI for young adults

 • Use Projects as lightweight operating systems

-If you have questions about fit, please feel free to contact me.
+If you have questions about fit, please feel free to contact us.

 • If you add your email address here, I'll notify you when we open future trainings.

-• I'll send you a recording of the training for personal use that is good for seven days for personal use.
+• I'll send you a recording of the training for personal use that is good until the next class so that you can catch up before then.

 • Unfortunately, once you're registered, we aren't able to offer refunds but can issue a credit that you can use to enroll in a future course.